hosaka86/MomentumHarvester/YOUTUBE_TUTORIAL.md

 **What is this?** Calculates Stop Loss price if enabled.

 **Why?** Protects against excessive losses - crucial risk management.

+### 🎙️ Narration (Text-to-Speech Ready):
+"Part 23 calculates our stop loss price, which is critical for risk management.
+We first check if stop loss is enabled by testing if the pips value is greater than zero.
+If enabled, we convert pips to price distance by multiplying by the point value and by ten, since one pip equals ten points on a five-digit broker.
+For buy orders, the stop loss goes below the entry price since losses occur when price drops, while for sell orders, it goes above the entry price since losses occur when price rises.
+Finally, we normalize the price to the correct number of decimal places required by the broker."

 ```mql5
    // Calculate Stop Loss if specified (InpStopLossPips > 0)